ussyalfaks/drop/README.md

 Download the source code for the React project.
 This code is typically provided as a ZIP archive or a Git repository.
 Save it to a location on your computer where you want to work on the project.

 ## Step 3: Extract the Source Code (if necessary)
-If you downloaded a ZIP archive, extract its contents to a folder of your choice.
+If you downloaded a ZIP archive, extract its contents to a folder of your choice..

 ## Step 4: Open a Terminal or Command Prompt
 You will need to use the terminal or command prompt to navigate to the project directory and run commands.